-The committee may not review a proposal that does not follow this format.
-Proposals will be reviewed on the basis of how well each component of the abstract is addressed in the submission.
+Reviewers may not review a proposal that does not follow this format.
+Proposals will be reviewed based on how well each component of the abstract is addressed in the submission.

 Please enter an email that will not block communication from a 3rd party online platform.

 Please check with your institution if you are unsure.

 Note: Multiple submission entries MUST use the same presenter name and email.